Emilio Sotomayor Baeza

 Emilio Sotomayor Baeza (1826-1894) was a Chilean general and politician who was the Commander-in-Chief of the Chilean Army from January 4, 1884 to August 22, 1888 as well as a prominent military commander during the War of the Pacific.

 Biography

 Emilio was the son of farmer Justo Sotomayor y Elzo and Clara Baeza y Ojeda.
 He was the seventh of 12 sons, among whom Rafael Sotomayor Baeza was one of them.
 He married Rosa Leighton Frederick.

 After entering the Chilean Army in 1845 and in 1846 he was already an officer in the National Guard.
 On August 17, 1847, before his 22nd birthday, he held the position of Alférez de Artillería.

-Although he did not graduate as a student at the Escuela Militar del Libertador Bernardo O'Higgins, his culture and illustration allowed him to get promotions in his career.
+Although he did not graduate as a student at the Libertador Bernardo O'Higgins Military Academy, his culture and illustration allowed him to get promotions in his career.